 What is a Hurricane Mitigation Inspection?

-A Hurricane Mitigation Inspection is a home inspection performed by a Wind Certification Entity (“Inspector” or “Inspection Company”) pursuant to the MSFH Program.
+A Hurricane Mitigation Inspection is a home inspection performed by a Wind Certification Entity (“Inspector” or “Inspection Company”) paid for by the MSFH Program.

 Each Applicant can apply for and receive only one (1) Initial Inspection by an MSFH Program Inspector for the current homesteaded property.